35 Trendy Flat Twist Hairstyles You Must Try In 2025

 Twists also serve as a transition hairstyle as in when you take them out, you have a whole new style (that also is a protective style).

-Braids and flat twists are popular protective hairstyles, each with its own distinct features and advantages.
+Moving on, let us discuss braids in comparison to flat twists.
+Both are popular protective hairstyles in the domain of fashion-forward hairdos, each with its own distinct features and advantages.
 Learn which of these makes a better fit for you!

 Braids Vs. Twists